ehavener/concise/README.md

   - **Chrome Extension:** Provides quick access to the Concise application directly from any YouTube video.
   - **Transformers**: Provide detailed summaries of videos, which can be further translated into multiple languages.
   - **Authentication and User Management**: Standard user management system with JWT authentication for secure access.
-  - **Microservices**: Dedicated microservices for fetching video transcripts, summarization, and translation, ensuring scalibility.
+  - **Microservices**: Dedicated microservices for fetching video transcripts, summarization, and translation, ensuring scalability.
   - **Message Queues**: Language model inference takes time in the order of seconds.
 Combined with the reality that videos have several chapters, this makes REST alone unsuitable for processing requests.
 Some message queueing technique was required to provide a reliable service.
-After considering alternatives like RabbitMQ, I chose to implement Amazon SQS message queues for this project because they interface over regular REST requests and do not require any port forwarding for comunicating between environments.
+After considering alternatives like RabbitMQ, I chose to implement Amazon SQS message queues for this project because they interface over regular REST requests and do not require any port forwarding for communicating between environments.
 More specifically, this enabled me to develop locally against remote GPU servers without having to expose ports.

 ### Technologies
   - **Frontend:** TypeScript, Next.js, HTML5, CSS3